 Clash of Armor

 A middle school social studies activity highlighting the Battle of Hampton Roads.
-(The Mariners’ Museum)
+(Courtesy of The Mariners' Museum and Park)

-A high school chemistry activity where students learn about conserving artifacts recovered from the Monitor.
-(NOAA’s National Ocean Service)
+A high school chemistry activity where students learn about conserving artifacts recovered from Monitor.
+(Courtesy of NOAA's National Ocean Service.)

 Make your own origami Monitor with these easy to follow instructions.

 Learn the history of the USS Monitor and how NOAA works to protect its legacy and honors the men who served on it.
 This presentation aimed at grades 2-6 not only tells the history of the USS Monitor, but also discusses NOAA's use of cutting edge science to preserve this iconic piece of Civil War history.
 In addition, it highlights NOAA's efforts to protect this fragile national treasure and its history above and below the waves.
 The webinar runs 67 minutes with moderated questions and answers throughout.